-Abstract-Sampling plays a critical role in remote sensing and signal analysis.
+Sampling plays a critical role in remote sensing and signal analysis.
 In conventional sampling theory, the signal is sampled at a uniform rate at a minimum of twice the signal bandwidth.
-Sampling with an aperture function requires a fixed-aperture function, which can be removed by deconvolution after signal reconstruction.
-However, in some cases, the signal samples are available only at irregular positions, and different samples use different aperture functions.
-In this paper, the theory of finite-length signal reconstruction with irregular samples and variable apertures in one and two dimensions is considered.
-In the 1-D case, a band-limited discrete signal can be exactly reconstructed from a finite number of arbitrarily spaced samples with few restrictions on the aperture functions.
-Exact reconstruction in the 2-D case requires the sampling matrix be invertable, and is not always possible.
+Sampling with an aperture function requires a fixed aperture function, which can be removed by deconvolution after signal reconstruction.
+However, in some cases the signal samples are available only at irregular positions and different samples use different aperture functions.

+Here we explore the theory of finite-length signal reconstruction with irregular samples and variable apertures in one and two dimensions is considered.
+We concentrate on discrete sampling and reconstruction.

+In the one-dimensional case, a band-limited discrete signal can be exactly reconstructed from a finite number of arbitrarily spaced samples with few restrictions on the aperture functions, which can vary between samples.

+Exact reconstruction in the two-dimensional case requires the sampling location matrix be invertable, and is not always possible.
 Variable aperture functions, while complicating the process, can enable reconstruction for a broader range of sample locations.
-Practical issues are discussed, and numerical examples are provided.
-Variable aperture reconstruction has application in a variety of remote sensing problems.
-In this paper, reconstruction from 2-D irregular sampling with variable apertures is illustrated using Special Sensor Microwave/Imager radiometer observations.
+Note that two-dimensional reconstruction from general cubic lattice samplings, which include uniform sampling, are always fully invertable in the ideal aperture case.